California High School Proficiency Examination

 The California High School Proficiency Examination (CHSPE) is a test for students who need to verify their high school level skills.
 In some cases, students take the test and leave high school early to work or attend college.
 Those who pass the test receive a Certificate of Proficiency, which is equal by law to a California high school diploma, from the State Board of Education.

 People who are sixteen years of age or older may take the test.
 Younger persons who meet other criteria also may take the test.
-The CHSPE is given twice each year at many sites throughout the state.
+The CHSPE is given at many sites throughout the state.
 The test covers three subjects: reading, writing, and math.
 There is a fee to take the test.

 Documents for use with administration of the CHSPE.

-Provide information on the CHSPE.
+Provides information on the CHSPE.